Green Map System's History

 The response to this original map sparked the concept of a globally linked, locally adaptable Green Map System.
 By 1995, development of the collaborative global movement was underway, as work on GMS's local project continued.
 The Green Apple Map remains the one local project run by GMS's team in New York City, created both to benefit GMS's hometown and to pilot new concepts in citywide, youth and community Green Mapmaking, shared with the global movement.
 Find out more about the NYC project in the Maps section or at GreenAppleMap.org.

-Our timeline and Credits page can inform more about our trajectory and partnerships over the years, starting with the O2 Global network, and continually expanding.
+Though dated, our timeline and Credits page can inform more about our trajectory and partnerships over the years, starting with the O2 Global network, and continually expanding.
 We will always consider GMS to be a work in progress, reaching new communities, adapting to local needs, standards and skills and producing an astonishing variety of outcomes.
 Our network, like most Green Map projects, involves considerable collaboration and flexibility.
 We are proud of the generosity and the open spirit of communication and community that continue to make this possible.

 Over the years, we have looked back at Green Map System and documented its evolution.
 Read the articles listed below for in-depth "snapshots" of GMS and reflections about the ways in which it has grown.
 Most were written by Founding Director Wendy Brawer, often in collaboration with Mapmakers and others.
 There are also other historical resources, including

 juxtaposes different styles to give you a sense of the abundant creativitity among the Mapmakers and the regional sensibility that guides their design choices.